- Los Angeles

 - ATP written

 - Legally authorization to work in the U.S

-- In possession of, or eligible to hold, an unrestricted US multi-engine ATP certificate
+- In possession of, or eligible to hold, a US multi-engine ATP or RATP certificate

 - Four year college degree